Tennessee Family Homeschools by Trekking to Ancient Cities, Amazing Places They Read About

 Audrey Lane, who has a talent for music, diligently hits the books at home.
 Courtesy of Lindsay Lane

-Audrey, 17, has a following on Instagram that’s really paid off.
-She’s a musical artist who was invited onto “America’s Got Talent,” though she turned the offer down, Lindsay says.
+Audrey, 17, has a following on Instagram that has really paid off.
+She’s a musical artist and was invited onto “America’s Got Talent,” although she turned down the offer, according to her mother.
 One day, she might take clients on paddleboard tours on the water because the ocean captivates her.

-Their brother Owen, though only 15, ambitiously pursues a career as a real estate mogul and aims to own his first rental home by age 20.
-“And I believe he’ll do it,” Lindsay said.
+Their brother Owen, 15, ambitiously pursues a career as a real estate mogul and aims to own his first rental home by age 20.
+“And I believe he’ll do it,” Lindsay Lane said.
 “He’s very driven.”

 The Lane family visits the Colosseum in Rome.
 (Courtesy of Lindsay Lane)